kubernetes/website/content/en/docs/concepts/storage/volumes.md

 On-disk files in a container are ephemeral, which presents some problems for non-trivial applications when running in containers.
 One problem occurs when a container crashes or is stopped.
-Container state is not saved so all of the files that were created or modified during the lifetime of the container are lost.
+Container state is not saved so ALL OF THE files that were created or modified during the lifetime of the container are lost.
 During a crash, kubelet restarts the container with a clean state.
 Another problem occurs when multiple containers are running in a `Pod` and